What Should You Do if You Have Two Focal Points in Your Living Room?

 To contrast this, you might situate a modern large sectional sofa in front of a gallery wall.
 The difference between the two creates a visual tension that’s intriguing and engaging.

 What does that have to do with dealing with two focal points?
-When done well, contrast and variety can make your dual focal points stand out and complement each other.
+When done well, contrast and variety can make your dual focal points stand out and complement each other instead of competing with one another.

 Do you live in a very basic home or apartment with no clear focal point – no large windows, no fireplace, and no architectural features?